HealthCareLA/HCLA-website/src/content/pages/who-we-are.md

       width: 200
       height: 200
       isRight: true
+    points:
+      - >-
+        HCLA IPA serves more Medi-Cal recipients than any other IPA in the entire state while also providing care under Medicare, Covered California, and commercial health plans.
+      - >-
+        Our focus helps reduce health disparities for the high-risk, special needs community, which is traditionally underserved.
+    button:
+      buttontext: Learn More
+      link: /our-impact
+      target: _self
   - _bookshop_name: who_we_are/leadership
     title: Led by Health Centers
     description: >
       Health Care LA, IPA is a health-center-controlled Independent Physician Association (IPA) whose governing board is comprised of 15 c-suite leaders from our Federally Qualified Health Centers.
 This ensures that our leadership represents the varied and wonderful diversity of the communities we serve and promotes greater equity in quality care access.

       This structure also informs a culture of inclusivity that encourages and